GoodyBoy301/astroblog/src/pages/ink/java-to-js.md

 ### PROLOGUE

-My first encounter with Java was October, 2014, I guess.
+My first encounter with Java was October 2014, I guess.
 Had a lot of unforgetable memories.
 It's been a hard year, 365 days; I just realized I never had a conversation with nor see her, ofcos I still have her IG notification on.
 I doubt she still wants to be called [Java](https://instagram.com/yooghurliee) tho.

 ## JANUARY